 Does crowdsourcing sound promising for your search?
 Then check these platforms and start:

-Having the concept in mind on how to Crowdsource– it won’t be hard for you to check those sites and ask for product ideas.
+Having the concept in mind on how to Crowdsource, it won’t be hard for you to check those sites and ask for product ideas.
 Though you may need to elaborate on the product you have in mind.
-You might want to ask what kind of product may solve these and that.
-Or you can start with what product in this kind of niche that consumers use nowadays.
+You might want to ask what kind of product may solve these and that, or you can start with what product in this kind of niche that consumers use nowadays.
 Those kinds of questions.

 Aside from product idea, crowdsourcing can even help you with the product design, your company logo, and many more.
-It’s pretty much like you are asking the whole internet world.
-Or whoever is online or on that website.
+It’s pretty much like you are asking the whole internet world, or whoever is online or on that website.

 Another idea of crowdsourcing is through social media.
 If you have a Facebook page or an Instagram account with a huge number of audiences then you can ask them directly.
-Ask questions that will be the foundation of your new product by being the answer.
-For example “Which t-shirt you prefer?
+Ask questions that will be the foundation of your new product by being the answer, for example “Which t-shirt do you prefer?
 A round-neck or a v-neck?” something like that.
 Whichever answers the most then you know what their interest is.
 If you don’t have a social media page, then you might want to consider hiring an Influencer to Crowdsource for you.

 People have different ideas.
 Sometimes, there are ideas that could change everything.
 Asking for ideas is not bad nor a sign of stupidity.
 It only shows your eagerness to continue what you’re trying to do.
-And with crowdsourcing– feel free to ask for product ideas.
-It’s made for that.
-And you never know… maybe the next trending product that you’ll sell may come from a helping hand.
+And with crowdsourcing, feel free to ask for product ideas.
+It’s made for that, and you never know, maybe the next trending product that you’ll sell may come from a helping hand.